How much can I expect to receive for my solar?

 What is IPART’s guide based on?

+When you export your excess solar electricity to the grid, retailers can use this electricity to supply their other customers.
 We set our guide for how much you can expect to be paid for your solar exports based on our forecast wholesale price of this electricity.
 This is what retailers would have paid if they had bought the electricity from the National Electricity Market.

 See more information about how we value solar energy exports.